Why This Matters

 SN2 (Bimolecular Nucleophilic Substitution)

-- Concerted backside attack—the nucleophile attacks 180° opposite the leaving group, resulting in a single transition state with no intermediate
+- Concerted backside attack: the nucleophile attacks 180ยฐ opposite the leaving group, passing through a single transition state with no intermediate

 E2 (Bimolecular Elimination)

-- Strong bases drive E2 over substitution, especially bulky bases like tert-butoxide that can't easily act as nucleophiles
+- Strong bases drive E2 over substitution, especially bulky bases like tert-butoxide ((CH3โ)3โCOโ) that are too sterically hindered to act as effective nucleophiles

-- Zaitsev's rule typically applies, favoring the more substituted (more stable) alkene product, though bulky bases can give Hofmann products
+- Zaitsev's rule typically applies, favoring the more substituted (more stable) alkene product.
+However, bulky bases like tert-butoxide preferentially remove the less hindered proton, giving the less substituted Hofmann product.

-Compare: SN2 vs. E2—both are concerted, bimolecular processes favored by polar aprotic solvents, but SN2 requires a good nucleophile while E2 requires a strong base.
-If an exam question gives you a strong, bulky base with a secondary substrate, E2 is your answer.
+Compare: SN2 vs. E2: both are concerted, bimolecular processes favored by polar aprotic solvents, but SN2 requires a good nucleophile while E2 requires a strong base.
+If an exam question gives you a strong, bulky base with a secondary or tertiary substrate, E2 is your answer.

 Unimolecular Mechanisms: Stepwise Processes via Carbocations